obonaventure/cnp3/book/network/network.rst

 A very important difference between intradomain and interdomain routing are the `routing policies` that are used by each domain.
 Inside a single domain, all routers are considered equal and when several routes are available to reach a given destination prefix, the best route is selected based on technical criterias such as the route with the shortest delay, the route with the minimum number of hops, the route with the highest bandwidth, ...
 When we consider the interconnection of domains that are managed by different organisations, this is not true anymore.
 Each domain implements its own routing policy.

 As we will see later, the objective of the interdomain routing protocol is to find the `cheapest` route towards each destination.
-There is only one interdomain routing protocol : :term:`BGP`
+There is only one interdomain routing protocol : :term:`BGP`.

 Intradomain routing